 We encourage parents and children to visit the School.
 This takes the form of an individual visit, which can be arranged on most weekdays during term time.
-Visits offer the opportunity to meet the Headmaster for an interview, see classes in action, talk to staff and pupils whilst gaining a flavour for what Bredon has to offer.
+Visits offer the opportunity to meet the Headmaster for an interview, see classes in action, talk to staff and pupils whilst gaining a real sense of what Bredon has to offer.

-Our taster experience submerges prospective pupils into their peer group allowing them to experience our creative curriculum, extensive extra-curricular activities as well as get to know others who will be in the same class.
+Our taster experience sees prospective pupils joining their peer group allowing them to experience our creative curriculum, extensive extra-curricular activities, as well as get to know others who will be in the same class.
 Upon successful completion of a taster, an offer would be made.